 If Pat had sold the land and buildings but kept the machinery and the herd, it would not qualify as a going concern.
+The sale of the land and buildings may still be zero-rated, see Land transactions.

 But, if he'd sold parts of the farm that could have been operated separately as a going concern, the sale would be zero-rated.